knownasilya/ember-toastr/README.md

 ember install ember-toastr
 ```

-The toastr object is injected as `toast` into controllers, routes, and components,
+The toastr service is injected as `toast` into controllers, routes, and components,
 so it can be used like so:

 ```js